 Every December 10, the world commemorates the signing of the Universal Declaration of Human Rights, which enshrines the inherent dignity and fundamental rights and freedoms of all people.
-It’s an ideal which the global community has been working toward for 64 years – one that is being severely tested by the ongoing refugee crisis.
+It’s an ideal which the global community has been working toward for 64 years—one that is being severely tested by the ongoing refugee crisis.

 The United Nations High Commissioner for Refugees estimates that 65.3 million people around the world have been forced to leave their homes.
 This includes nearly 21.3 million refugees, more than half of who are children under the age of 18.

 The B Team has released a new report: Refugees & Migrants – An Opportunity For Humanity, which outlines a clear case for business action, within companies and as part of the larger social movement, to help resolve the humanitarian crisis refugees face today.
-Which you can read below:

 There clearly are significant political and social welfare challenges which must be addressed with great urgency and purpose.
-But it’s imperative that we also remember that in order to resolve the crisis, we must find ways to recognise and celebrate the intrinsic value and contributions which refugees, properly supported, offer our communities and businesses.
+But it’s imperative that we also remember that in order to resolve the crisis, we must find ways to recognize and celebrate the intrinsic value and contributions which refugees, properly supported, offer our communities and businesses.

 B Team companies such Allianz and Unilever are already taking action.
 Through programs such as creating partnerships to employ refugees and providing product donations, provision of skills & expertise, employee donations, financial support and partnership grants to improve health and wellbeing and enhance livelihoods of refugees in the Middle East and Europe, they’re showing the impact business can, and must, have moving forward.